-where $y{jnt}^{\star}$ denotes the difference in demand between America and Europe for product j recommended by new product n at time t.
-Similarly, $T{jn}^{\star}$ denotes the difference in treatment status of product j, i.e. whether it is recommended by new product n, between America and Europe.
+where y{int}^{\star} denotes the difference in demand between America and Europe for product j recommended by new product n at time t.
+Similarly, T{in}^{\star} denotes the difference in treatment status of product j, i.e. whether it is recommended by new product n, between America and Europe.
 Note that our differencing strategy is, implicitly, only relevant for products that were exclusively recommended in either of the two regions; as a result we discard all products that were recommended both in America and Europe.
-For ease of interpretation, we also recode the variable, $T^{\star}$ to take the value 0 if the product was recommended in Europe but not in America (instead of -1 as the differencing suggests).
+For ease of interpretation, we also recode the variable, T^ to take the value 0 if the product was recommended in Europe but not in

+America (instead of -1 as the differencing suggests).

-It is easy to see that first-differencing equation 4.6 allows us to absorb the time-invariant regional unobservables for each product j, $\mu{jn}^{\star}$ .
-To deal with the time-varying regional unobservables, $v{jnt}^{\star}$ we rely on the within (new) product regional variation in recommendation sets.
-We also include, in the differenced equation, a fixed effect ( $\mathbf{B}{\mathbf{n}}$ ) for each new product n that recommends different products in different regions:
+It is easy to see that first-differencing equation 4.6 allows us to absorb the time-invariant regional unobservables for each product j, μ{jn}^{\star} , that are crucial in determining the allocation of products to different sets across regions .
+Further, to deal with the issue of correlated attributes between the new and recommending product we rely on the within (new) product regional variation in recommendation sets.
+We include, in the differenced equation, a fixed effect $(\mathbf{B_n})$ for each new product n that recommends different products in different regions: